 Charleston Probate Administration

 Probate is the legal process by which an estate is settled.
 It is possible to plan an estate so that all of the assets of the deceased are non-probate.
 In situations where probate is necessary, it can occur with or without a will and we can help represent you during this process.
-Our team at Wiles is well-versed in probate administration and can advocate for your loved one’s estate from reading of the will, to transfer of assets, to closing of the estate.
+Our team at Wiles is well-versed in family probate administration and can advocate for your loved one’s estate from reading of the will, to transfer of assets, to closing of the estate.
 We intimately understand South Carolina law and will protect the estate on your behalf.
-It is essential to have an experienced lawyer on your side during this time as state law, rather than the deceased’s wishes, can determine how the estate will be distributed.
+It is essential to have an experienced family probate lawyer on your side during this time as state law, rather than the deceased’s wishes, can determine how the estate will be distributed.
+If you are seeking any probate advice, we can help.
+Call one of our experienced probate lawyers to help you navigate the complexities of the process.

 The Process of Probate in Charleston